 Types of Eye Infections

 Pinkeye (conjunctivitis).
 It's an infection of your conjunctiva and usually gives your eyes a pink tint.
 It can be caused by a bacteria or virus, although sometimes you might get it from an allergic reaction or irritants.
 It's common to get pinkeye when you have a cold.
+In adults, it is most commonly caused by a virus, and in children it is most likely bacterial.

 Fungal eye infections.
 It's rare to get infections from a fungus, but they can be serious if you do.
-Many fungal eye infections happen after an eye injury, especially if your eye was scraped by a something from a plant, like a stick or a thorn.
+Many fungal eye infections happen after an eye injury, especially if your eye was scraped by something from a plant, like a stick or a thorn.
 You can also get one if you wear contacts and don't clean them properly.

 Before deciding on the best treatment for your infection, your doctor will need to look at your eye and may also take a tissue or fluid sample.
-She'll send it to a lab, where it gets checked under a microscope or put into a dish to make a culture.
+They'll send it to a lab, where it gets checked under a microscope or put into a dish to make a culture.

 Based on what the lab finds, your doctor may prescribe medication you take by mouth, a cream you spread on your eyelid and eye, or eyedrops.
-If the infection is due to an injury, allergy, irritant, or other health condition, she may suggest other treatments to deal with those issues.
+If the infection is due to an injury, allergy, irritant, or other health condition, they may suggest other treatments to deal with those issues.
 You shouldn't wear contact lenses until your eye infection has cleared up.